 When setting up our Python data analysis environments on Windows, MAC or Linux and getting started with our coding we might encounter import errors.

-These errors originate from the fact that specific packages we call in our Python code (wrote using Jupyter Lab or Notebooks, Spyder, PyCharm or other development environment your might be using) are simply not available in our computers.
+These errors originate from the fact that specific packages we call in our Python code (wrote using Jupyter Lab or Notebooks, Spyder, PyCharm, VSCode or other development environment your might be using) are simply not available in our computers.

 You might be receiving two types of errors; we typically troubleshoot them in similar ways: